Parugu: Plot

 He asks her to help him find his love and, in return promises her to tell details about Subbalakshmi's whereabouts.
 The added advantage to Krishna is a set of love letters received by Subbalakshmi from Errababu, which are presently in his custody, and Meenakshi is hell bent recovering them back.
-Meanwhile, Krishna's friend Srinu is caught red-handed who, after execution of brutal force by Neelakanta's men, reveals that the couple is in Vishakhapatnam.
+Meanwhile, Krishna's friend Srinu is caught red-handed who, after execution of brutal force by Neelakanta's men, reveals that the couple is in Visakhapatnam.
 There, Krishna manages to send the couple Guntur without the knowledge of Neelakanta's henchmen and later at the penthouse, he reveals he is the mastermind behind the act of Subbalakshmi eloping with Errababu, which is heard by Meenakshi, who hid there and escaped through the back door.
 Because of her, the truth is revealed, and Krishna too, finds out that his love is none other than Meenakshi.
 When Krishna and his friends are brutally tortured, he lies that the couple are in Hyderabad to save his friends.
 Neelakanta, Bullabbai, Chinnabbai, Meenakshi, and others go to Hyderabad with Krishna and his friends, but Krishna is unaware of the fact that Errababu and Subbalakshmi are in Hyderabad.
 All of them start searching for the couple, and Krishna earns the trust of Neelakanta, his henchmen, and Meenakshi by saving her from a bunch of goons who try to molest her, and she slowly starts reciprocating his love, though never confesses it.
 Krishna, too realizes the pain faced by Neelakanta because of Subbalakshmi's wrongdoings.
 The next day, Neelakanta and Krishna manage to catch Subbalakshmi and Errababu red-handed, and there, Subbalakshmi revolts against her father and threatens to file a police case on him.
 He leaves in dejection, and Krishna watches on.
 At the railway station, everyone parts ways with Neelakanta apologizing to Krishna and his friends, and invites them to Meenakshi's marriage.
 Meenakshi stares at Krishna, waiting to confess her love, though Krishna stands like a statue there till the train leaves.